aleksmilivojevic/Weather-and-roadwork-NYC/README.md

 ## Notes

-- Some raw files are not included in the public-facing version of the repo.
+- Some large raw files are not included in the public-facing version of the repo.
-- The roadwork raw file appears to be a manual DOT export rather than something downloaded directly by repository code.
 - The raw plow chunk set is not fully included here, but the derived plow outputs used later in the project are present.

 ## Files worth starting with